Meteor-Community-Packages/meteor-simple-schema/README.md

 Call `MySchema.resetValidation()` if you need to reset the SimpleSchema object, clearing out any invalid field messages.

-### check()
+### checkSchema()

-The `simple-schema` package extends Meteor's `check()` method so that you can specify an object as the first parameter and a SimpleSchema instance as the second parameter.
-When you call `check()` in this way, it throws a Match.Error if the object specified in the first parameter is not valid according to the schema.
+Similar to Meteor's `check()` method, but you specify an object as the first parameter and a SimpleSchema instance as the second parameter. `checkSchema()` throws a Match.Error if the object specified in the first parameter is not valid according to the schema.

 ### The Object